-As part of the Regional Dialogue policy, Bonneville affirmed its obligation to pursue all cost-effective energy efficiency for the full load of the utility customers it serves, in partnership with public utilities, at the lowest cost to Bonneville.
+As part of the Regional Dialogue policy, Bonneville "commits that to meet its load obligations, BPA will pursue the development of all cost-effective conservation in the service territories of public utilities served by BPA and of renewable resources based on its share of regional load growth." and to do this at the lowest cost to Bonneville.
 The policy choices to separate transmission system costs and to allocate the federal power system costs and benefits through tiered rates determine, in large part, how the benefits of energy efficiency flow to each of the parties in the system.